ArthurChenCoding/IDS721-IP4/README.md

 Created a Hello World Lambda function using the AWS Lambda console. and manually invoke the Lambda function using sample event data and review output metrics.

+## Week 10: Setting up AWS Glue: Create a Glue crawler to infer the schema of input data and store it in the Glue Data Catalog.
+Create a Glue job to perform ETL operations.

 ### Used in Following Projects

 * [coursera-mlops-aws-c3-step-functions](https://github.com/nogibjj/coursera-mlops-aws-c3-step-functions)